dddrrreee/cs140e-22win/labs/4-uart/README.md

   1. You'll need two GPIO pins, one for transmit, one for receive.
      Configure these as GPIO output and inputs respectively.
+     To keep things simple, we just re-use the pins from the hardware uart.

+     If you get ambitious we can give you a second tty-usb device and you can use that!

   2. Connect these pin's to the CP2102 tty-usb device (as with the hardware remember that `TX` connects to `RX` and vice versa).
   3. Connect the tty-usb to your pi's ground.  ***DO NOT CONNECT TO ITS POWER!!***

   4. When you plug it in, the tty-usb should have a light on it and nothing should get hot!